School of Radiography Application & Admission

 - Previous educational experience (degrees earned)

-- Prior healthcare experience (paid or voluntary)
+- Prior healthcare experience (paid or volunteer)

 Consideration for admission will take place when all completed application materials are received.
 Applications will be accepted beginning in October and must be received by the following deadline:

-- School of Radiography: February 1
+- School of Radiography: 2014 application deadline is extended to March 1

 Admissions Policy & Committee